StackVista/stackstate-docs/configure/configure_tracing.md

 It is not advised to change the default settings for rate limits!
 These have been hand-picked to optimize stability and performance.

-If required, overrides to the default rate limits settings can be placed in the file `etc/stackstate-receiver/application.conf`:
+If required, overrides to the default rate limits can be placed in the file `etc/stackstate-receiver/application.conf`:

 ```
 stackstate.processAgent.tracesVolumeLimit.capacity = 256 MiB // data volume quota per time unit